 Teen Emotions and Self-Regulation

 Those feelings might include fear, anger, and hopelessness—and also positive emotions, such as joy, pride, and love, which can be equally difficult to “ride out” when they are intense and overwhelming.
 Therefore, the tools for maintaining balance are self-observation, self-compassion, and the breath.
 “We help teens breathe through the discomfort and begin to let the feeling pass without reacting,” Kristin says.

 Learning to Ride the Wave

 This approach is central to many traditions of yoga and meditation.
 At the Kripalu School of Yoga at Kripalu Center for Yoga & Health, yoga teacher training includes the study of a specific technology for riding the wave, known as “BRFWA” (Breathe, Relax, Feel, Watch, Allow).
 “This is a simple technique for being present with our moment-to-moment experience,” says Stephen Cope, a psychotherapist, Kripalu Yoga teacher, and author of Yoga and the Quest for the True Self.

 Again, it all begins with the breath.
 “It’s impossible to be stuck in an endless, obsessive thought-loop while you’re breathing consciously,” Cope says.
 The relaxation phase of the technique helps to break up tightness and resistance in the body and mind, he explains.
 The “feeling” step helps us tune in to sensations and emotions, and the practice of “watching” develops the ability to observe our actions and reactions without judgment.
 The final phase focuses on surrendering to the process and allowing emotions to pass through.

-Riding the wave is an approach that will benefit teens for the rest of their lives, in every situation, Wilson says.
-“They can carry these mindfulness skills into all aspects of their lives as they journey into adulthood and sustainable recovery.”
+Riding the wave is an approach that will benefit teens for the rest of their lives, in every situation, Kristin notes.
+“We can carry these mindfulness skills into all aspects of our lives and this benefits our mental health hugely.”